7 Signs of Chronic Burnout You Shouldn’t Ignore

 3. You Feel Disconnected From Yourself

-Activities you once enjoyed no longer feel interesting and you may find yourself saying:
+Activities you once enjoyed no longer feel interesting and you may find yourself thinking:

 "I feel disconnected from myself or my life."